eren/eren.github.com/doc/from-bitbake-to-image/index.markdown

 *NOTE: This part is written with the help of the information in [emails][bitbake-helloworld-email] sent to yocto project mailing list.*

-When bitbake is run to build a recipe, *base.bbclass* file gets inherited by any recipe by default.
-This is an ideal place for us to define our package building logic.
-If you are familiar with building programs for UNIX-like operating systems, you know that building a package includes fetching the source, unpacking, patching, configuring, compiling (making), and installing.

 Bitbake, when unpacked, includes a simple base.bbclass.
 You can find it in *classes/base.bbclass*.
 It includes a few functions for printing infos and warning, and defines 3 tasks: showdata, listtasks, build.

-We will now edit the example base.bbclass to implement our the package building logic.
+When bitbake is run to build a recipe, this *base.bbclass* file gets inherited by any recipe by default.
+This is an ideal place for us to define our package building logic.
+If you are familiar with building programs for UNIX-like operating systems, you know that building a package includes fetching the source, unpacking, patching, configuring, compiling (making), and installing.
+Let's now add a useful base for our package building logic through defining tasks.

 ### Defining The Tasks ###
 Defining a task is achieved through *addtask* keyword followed by the name of